jooray/anonmicroblog/README.md

 You will have a new website at yournpub.nostr.hu/ and that will serve as the web poster.

-You can link this page from npub.pro in Settings.
-It will then appear in the menu.

 ### Web deployment with a webserver

 Simply copy the dist folder somewhere to a path on your webserver, and point your browser to it.
 It is a static HTML, so no need for any backend framework.
 It will generate the key from the password and communicate directly with the relays.

+### Webpage for viewing the posts

+Then we somehow need the users to be able to view the posts (and we should link together these two).
+Again, you have several options.

+#### Using npub.pro

+[npub.pro](https://npub.pro/) will allow you to display the microblog on your npub.pro domain.
+Just use the generated identity, pick a theme and you are good to go.

+You can link the webposter from npub.pro in Settings.
+It will then appear in the menu.

+#### Using oracolo

+Another option is [oracolo](https://github.com/dtonon/oracolo?tab=readme-ov-file), which should work pretty well with the webposter, deployed the same way.
+You should enable displaying short notes in oracolo, otherwise it would just stuck on loading.

+#### Using included webview

+The included webview is a simple HTML page that will load the posts from the server and display them.
+It has pages by calendar year and does not even show dates (personal preference, the microblog is not much about dates anyway).

+It has a bit of an old-school hacker feel

 ## Why this way?